 - 1. General - a.
 Provide one common trash and recycling room on each residence hall floor, stacked with same on each floor, unless otherwise required.
 Trash is to be deposited down a trash chute to a common collection point on a lower level or in the basement.
-Collection point may be simple collection bins or a compactor, which is typically preferred. - b.
-Provide floor space for three or four large wheeled bins for trash and recycling, 50 gallon or 60 gallon capacity each.
+Collection point may be simple collection bins or a compactor, which is typically preferred. - Provide floor space for three or four large wheeled bins for trash and recycling, 50 gallon or 60 gallon capacity each.
 Refer to 12 46 33 Waste and Recycling Receptacles for additional information. - c.
 It is often preferable to locate the trash chute and recycling room near the housekeeping closet. - d.
 Adjacency to "service" elevator desirable. - e.
-Provide floor drain. - 2.
+Provide floor drain. - f.
+Ensure all joints in walls, floors and ceilings of trash chute rooms and the compactor room are tight and sealed.
+In addition, all openings entering trash rooms and around pipes, wires, cables and vents shall be sealed. - 2.
 Finishes - a.
 Flooring: resilient tile or sealed concrete - b.
 Threshold: marble - c.
+Base: resilient

-Base: resilient - d.
-Walls: painted concrete block or painted, water-resistant gypsum board - e.
-Ceilings: exposed structure, painted - 3.
-Lighting: strip lighting with LED lamps, protected by wire cage
+- d.
+Walls: painted concrete block or painted, water-resistant gypsum board

+- e.
+Ceilings: exposed structure, painted

+- 3. Lighting: strip lighting with LED lamps, protected by wire cage

 - 4. Trash chute: See 14 91 82 Trash Chutes for additional information.

 - 5. Door Hardware

 - a. classroom lock set

 - b. stop

 - c. closer with hold-open feature

 - d. kick plate on push side